Wow Work Of The Week

 Shiloh, in Year 5, has investigated the effect that gravity has on falling objects.
 She has measured the Newtons of force that pull objects towards the Earth.

-Katelyn, in Year 5, has worked very hard in Maths this week.
-She has developed her understanding of how numbers up to 4 digits are added.
+Katelyn, in Year 5, has developed her understanding of how numbers up to 4 digits are added.